The Cinema Cafe

 For some time now, it has been my contention that films noir are able to infiltrate other genres of cinematic storytelling.
 Instead of applying a whole host of traits typically associated with a style of filmmaking that emerged in the U.S. during the 1940s, I've identified two overriding features that most determine their qualification.
 1. Some sort of criminal activity is present or is at least demonstrably considered and 2.
 There is a strong focus on the psychology of its principle participants.
 These attributes are not only abundantly evident in André de Toth’s exceptional western 1959’s Day of the Outlaw, they are both explored in the most rigorous, creative and masterful fashion imaginable.

-One of any story’s greatest stratagems is to present a virtueless character with a strong self-interest (actually several in this case) who, because of a set of sudden circumstances, becomes a hero.
+One of any story’s greatest stratagems is to present what appears to be a virtueless character with a strong self-interest (actually several in this case) who, because of a set of sudden circumstances, becomes a hero.
 Robert Ryan is that character in Day of the Outlaw.
 He plays Blaise Starrett, enraged over a barbed wire fence erected on the open range and has a pronounced jealousy for the wife (played by the gorgeous Tina Louise) of the rancher who put it there.
 This is what we are led to believe the story will be about and typically would be for most westerns as the tension and arguments escalate toward what is sure to be one hell of an explosive showdown.

 Robert Ryan